-- that the matter should be investigated by the DA - that the matter should be investigated internally using independent GTG Managers, or other investigators appointed by GTG - that a member of staff should be given the opportunity to seek redress through GTG's grievance, disciplinary, or harassment procedure - that the matter should be reported to the police and/or GTG solicitors - No further action should be taken.
+- that the matter should be investigated - that the matter should be investigated internally using independent GTG Managers, or other investigators appointed by GTG. - that a member of staff should be given the opportunity to seek redress through GTG's grievance, disciplinary, or other organisational policy. - that the matter should be reported to the police and/or GTG solicitors - No further action should be taken.

-The grounds on which the Designated Development coach could legitimately recommend no further action by GTG includes the following:
+The grounds on which GTG could legitimately recommend no further action, may include:

-- that the DA is satisfied that, on balance of probabilities, there is no evidence of malpractice - that the DA believes that the Discloser is not acting in good faith - that the matter is already (or has been) the subject of proceedings under one of GTG's other procedures - That the matter concerned is already the subject of legal proceedings.
+- evidence is not forthcoming, or is not enough on balance of probabilities, to allege malpractice. - that the Discloser is not acting in good faith. - that the matter is already (or has been) the subject of proceedings under one of GTG's other procedures. - That the matter concerned is already the subject of legal proceedings.

-If the recipient of the summary decides not to act on any of the recommendations, that decision will be notified in writing to the Chair of the governance giving full reasons for the decision.
+If the recipient of the summary decides not to act on any of the recommendations, that decision will be notified in writing to the GTG Director, giving full reasons for the decision.